 - Punkin Puss And Mushmouse: Mushmouse once practiced Judo with a dummy and then tried to fight Punkin Puss and warned him about knowing judo.
 However, as Punkin Puss explained after defeating Mushmouse, he wasn't a dummy.

 - In the Donkey Kong Jr. segments of Saturday Supercade, when Junior's human partner Bones is cornered by the bad guys he will often claim to know karate in order to try and fight them off; the villains never fall for it and Junior usually saves him before he can do anything.

 - In one episode of Johnny Bravo, Johnny went out with The President's Daughter, who later got tired of Johnny's ignorance of American heritage and called for two bodyguards to get rid of him.
 Johnny reacts by stating he's a black belt, but the two guys know at least a dozen forms of martial arts, beat him up, and stuff him in a box under the Pentagon.

 - Subverted in Avatar: The Last Airbender when Wan Shi Tong, chasing down Katara and Aang, tells her that Resistance Is Futile, because he is a master of Southern Water Tribe style, Northern Water Tribe style, and even Foggy Swamp style water bending.
 And then Sokka falls from above whalloping him in the head with a heavy book.

 - Generally averted by people who actually seriously practice Martial Arts, because you wish to defuse not escalate the confrontation.
+Often the only training for official/licensed mastery, e.g. Black Belt, is how to avoid getting into fights.
 Also telling anyone that you know karate is answered by either "Well you don't look so tough to me" or impromptu performance of "Kung fu fighting"